Shigeo Miyato

 Shigeo Miyato (宮戸茂雄, Miyato Shigeo) is a Japanese catch wrestling instructor and retired professional wrestler, best known for his work in Universal Wrestling Federation (UWF) and New Japan Pro Wrestling (NJPW).
-A former student of legendary wrestlers Billy Robinson and Lou Thesz, Miyato is currently head coach at the UWF Snake Pit in Japan.
+A former student of legendary wrestlers Billy Robinson and Lou Thesz, Miyato is the founder and head coach at the CACC Snake Pit Japan, which he based on the original Snake Pit in England.

 Professional wrestling career

 Early career

 Shigeo began training under the UWF's dojo, which was a training facility for people wanting to become professional wrestlers in Japan.
 While he was here, Akira Maeda trained him in becoming a professional wrestler.
 Training for professional wrestling takes 1–3 years.
 Shigeo's debut was on September 6, 1985.
 Miyato's early stages of his career saw him compete in non-televised matches across Japan for various promotions and under the Union Of Professional Wrestling Force Japan (UWF-J) and very few matches with NJPW during this time.

 New Japan Pro Wrestling and UWF international

 Miyato signed with NJPW originally in 1985, but he did not start competing consistently until 1987.

 On August 19, 1987, Miyato was defeated via submission by Takayuki Iizuka.
 On August 20, Miyato, Tatsuo Nakano and Yoji Anjo faced Kenichi Oya, Kensuke Sasaki and Osamu Matsuda in a losing effort.
 Despite losing, the match was highly acclaimed.

 In 1991, Miyato was signed by UWF-I (Union Of Professional Wrestling Force International) after noticing his work for the Japanese version.
 At the UWFi dojo he trained in catch wrestling, learning from Billy Robinson and Lou Thesz.
 He competed against the likes of Dan "the Beast" Severn and Bob Backlund.

 Early into his UWF run, he entered a feud with Tatsuo Nakano in UWF-I, with the two trading numerous victories over the coming months.